Fred Flintstone auction: Potential buyers face struggle for finance

 Yang said some buyers might want to consider inserting a clause into any sale and purchase agreement, stating that an offer was conditional on succeeding in getting finance.

-Owner Sophie Jayawardene said she had chosen the colours within the igloo-style home but the place had also cost her dearly because it leaked and she blamed health issues for herself and her family on the place.
+Owner Sophie Jayawardene said she had chosen the colours within the igloo-style home but the place had also cost her dearly because it leaked and she blamed health issues she and her family suffered on the property.

 • 62b Stranolar Dr, Mt Roskill: auction starts 1.30pm on Tuesday, October 15, Barfoot & Thompson, 34 Shortland St, Auckland CBD.